 "We'll talk about it later, go on and get cleaned up, I'll be waiting in the kitchen."

-She said no more and hurried off toward the exit, heading left.
+She said no more and hurried off toward the washroom, exiting left.

 Sighing quietly, she wiped her brow with the sleeve of her sweater before dropping to her knees and dipping her hands into the basin.
 She washed herself as quickly as she could, splashing the cool water over her face and running her moist hands through her hair, shaking it out and combing it down.
 It wasn't perfect but it sufficed.
 She took one last moment to cup some water in her hands and take a long drink before scampering to her feet and dashing toward the kitchen.